aaberg/sql2o/docs/batch/index.markdown

 {% endhighlight %}

-<p>It is almost always a good idea to run batch updates in a transaction, as batch updates are not atomic and therefor
-might leave your database in an inconsistent state.</p>
+It is almost always a good idea to run batch updates in a transaction, as batch updates are not atomic and therefor might leave your database in an inconsistent state.